sickmitch/nctasks_gtk/README.md

 # NCTasks

 To use this: 1) clone the repo 2) run the entrypoint that is tasks.py 3) fill in setup.
 To update just pull the repo. <br />
-**BE CAREFULL** it's very early in development so backup your calendars before using it, if you don't know [this](https://codeberg.org/BernieO/calcardbackup) can be very usefull.<br />
+**BE CAREFULL** it's very early in development so backup your calendars before using it, if you don't know how to do it [this](https://codeberg.org/BernieO/calcardbackup) can be very usefull.<br />
 Do not use if the calendar MUST be preserved, I can't ensure on results.

 ## Dependencies